neoforged/Documentation/versioned_docs/version-1.21.3/misc/config.md

 ## Registering a Configuration

 Once a `ModConfigSpec` has been built, it must be registered to allow NeoForge to load, track, and sync the configuration settings as required.
-Configurations should be registered in the mod constructor via `ModConatiner#registerConfig`.
+Configurations should be registered in the mod constructor via `ModContainer#registerConfig`.
 A configuration can be registered with a [given type][configtype] representing the side the config belongs to, the `ModConfigSpec`, and optionally a specific file name for the configuration.

 ```java
 // In the main mod file with a ModConfigSpec CONFIG_SPEC